 Igniting the “Economic Powder Keg” in Delaware.
 It’s Time for Our Next Big Thing.

-As the newly minted legislature convenes, it is our hope that they are soliciting ideas to ignite what I have coined, the “Economic Powder Keg” (in deference to our DuPont history) in Delaware.
-I would suggest that they don’t need to look further that their own history to understand the principles of focused deregulation when it is mixed with our state’s underlying assets, emerging market demand, and the innovation in the capital markets.
+As legislation convenes, it is our hope that they are soliciting ideas to ignite what I have coined, the “Economic Powder Keg” (in deference to our DuPont history) in Delaware.
+I would suggest that they don’t need to look further than their own history to understand the principles of focused deregulation when it is mixed with our state’s underlying assets, emerging market demand, and the innovation in the capital markets.
 The Financial Center Development Act of 1981 holds such history and demonstrates both the wisdom and potential that we should emulate.

-I’d like to suggest that today, we can exploit these principals again, and I hope to inspire our leaders to embark upon the Intellectual Center Development Act of 2019.
+I’d like to suggest that today, we can exploit these principals again, and I hope to inspire our leaders to embark upon the same ideals during these trying times.
 Our underlying assets, the demand in the market, and the stirring of the intellectual capital are abundant.
 The capital markets’ response will take place somewhere.
 Let’s make it Delaware.

 (Related blogs: Developing Place for Economic Development)

 Let’s begin a spirited debate about using Places and People to create Purpose and Progress.
-Let’s lay the groundwork for the Intellectual Center Development Act.
+Let’s lay the groundwork for Delaware being an intellectual center.
 I think we can, but let’s be practical.
 We can’t out France France.
 In other words, we don’t have an Eifel Tower, so let’s not wait to have one before we start.
 And we can’t outspend the debtor states.
 In other words, some of our neighboring states use their large checkbooks to buy jobs.
 We can’t do this and frankly, we don’t have to if we properly focus on place and people.
 Finally, we can’t abandon our need to add other industries.
 Our economy needs a short-term plan to attract ready employers and a long-term Places and People strategy.
 It took Cambridge’s Kendall Square at least 30 years.
-So how about, instead, we leverage what we CAN do in a way that inspires the Intellectual Center Development Act.
+So how about, instead, we leverage what we CAN do in a way that inspires this intellectual center.
 At its core are the basic principles:

-- Declare the entire state an Innovation Zone: Every citizen, town and employer should enjoy the benefit of this act and be empowered to enhance it’s potential.
+- Declare the entire state an Innovation Zone: Every citizen, town, and employer should enjoy the benefit of this center and be empowered to enhance it’s potential.

-There is no better time to start this process than today.
 Let me know what you think.
-Better yet, let the Governor, Universities and Legislature know what you think.
+Better yet, let the Governor, Universities, and Legislature know what you think.
 Together, we can ignite the Economic Powder Keg.
-It’s time for the Intellectual Center Development Act.
+It’s time for the Intellectual Center to take shape.